 - Flowers in dicotyledonous plants have a number of crowns, the number of petals, and the number of flower stamens starting from multiples of 4 or 5.

 - Dicotyledonous plants have a tapered root system that is formed from the branching of the main root (radicles).
 The roots develop from the main roots so that they are more sturdy and pierce into the soil.
 In dicotyledonous plants in general, the roots formed come from the lower end of the embryo or are called radicles.
-Radicles are forming apical meristems which then form root tissues.
+Radicles are forming apical meristems which then from root tissues.

 - Secondary growth in dicotyledon plants generally occurs in secondary growth so that the body in plants is enlarged.
 Secondary growth in dicotyledonous plants will make the formation of wood and bark on each tree.
 The tree will be found in the diameter of the season that appears on the trunk.
 Growth due to the cambium makes it easy to see how long the trees last.